Mission Motivation and Objectives

 CUAVA-1 is a 3U CubeSat with four experimental payloads:

-- Hyperspectral Imager developed by the School of Physics, University of Sydney.
+- ISTI (Imager, Spectrograph, and TinyTol Instrument) developed by the School of Physics, University of Sydney.
+Includes RGB camera, hyperspectrum for image core, and TonyTol for Breakthrough Foundation.

-- GPS Instrument developed by Australian Centre for Space Engineering Research, University of New South Wales.
+- KEA GPS Instrument developed by Australian Centre for Space Engineering Research, University of New South Wales.

-- Radiation Detector developed by the School of Aerospace, Mechanical and Mechatronic Engineering and the School of Physics, University of Sydney.
+- Radiation Detector with integrated Power Over Databus payload developed by the School of Aerospace, Mechanical and Mechatronic Engineering and the School of Physics, University of Sydney.

 The bus consists of commercial off-the-shelf (COTS) components for each sub-system listed below:

-- Electrical Power System (EPS): GOMspace P31U with two lithium-ion battery cells and 7 solar panels consisting of two Azurspace triple-junction solar cells in series in each panel, with sun sensors integrated.
-The solar panels are provided by Air@Wave Communications.
+- Electrical Power System (EPS): GOMspace P31U with two lithium-ion battery cells and 7 solar panels made by GOMspace with 2 panels made by Air@wave.
+Both type of solar panels consist of two Azurspace triple-junction solar cells in series in each panel, with sun sensors integrated.

 - Command and Data Handling(C&DH): Innovative Solutions In Space on-board computer (OBC).